Hylley/ByteMaintainer/README.md

 byter shot [summary]
 ````
 The `[summary]` part is required.
 Byter will throw an error if you don't provide one.
 All the summary text is stored in the respective version folder in a file called `summary.txt`.

-## Installation

-If you expect me to teach you how to clone the repository using Git, you are completely wrong.

-- First, **download** it as a zip file from the GitHub page.
-- Extract the zip file to the desired location.
-- Next, run `make` to compile the source code into an executable called `byter.exe`.
-- If your antivirus warns you that it is a virus, ignore it.
-Trust me please.

-Alternatively, you can download the compiled binary from the release section.

-⚠️ Only works on Windows!